khulnasoft/Start-GPT/README.md

 Memories will be available to the AI immediately as they are ingested, even if ingested while Start-GPT is running.

 In the example above, the script initializes the memory, ingests all files within the seed_data directory into memory with an overlap between chunks of 200 and a maximum length of each chunk of 4000.
-Note that you can also use the --file argument to ingest a single file into memory and that the script will only ingest files within the auto_gpt_workspace directory.
+Note that you can also use the --file argument to ingest a single file into memory and that the script will only ingest files within the start_gpt_workspace directory.

 You can adjust the max_length and overlap parameters to fine-tune the way the docuents are presented to the AI when it "recall" that memory: